simith/OnboardMe/README.md

 # TODO

+- [ ] a task list item
-Make the list of images for slides a string array and pass it in the Intent for the OnboardingPagerActivity activity bundle.
+- [ ] Make the list of images for slides a string array and pass it in the Intent for the OnboardingPagerActivity activity bundle.